 For several thousand years, in dry climates throughout the world, we have been constructing homes using sun-dried earth.

 Across the globe, architects have become marvelously creative with adobe structures.
-With sleek, curved surfaces, and built in shelves, seating, and stairways, one could imagine themselves to be living within a fine art sculpture.
+With sleek, curved surfaces of walls, built in shelves, seating, and stairways, one could imagine themselves to be living within a fine art sculpture.

 Check out some of these unique and stunning designs!

 Where are you thinking of building your Adobe home?
 Submit pictures of your favorite Adobe interiors below!